 The Content Health Scanner reads any URL and returns the claim count and staleness risk for every data point inside it.
 In seconds.
 Without a spreadsheet.

-Content debt accrues post by post, claim by claim.
-Between audit dates, nobody is watching.
-The teams that measure it find the number is larger than expected.
-The teams that do not are carrying the same balance.
+The teams that measure their content debt find the number is larger than expected.
+The teams that do not are carrying the same balance, unmeasured.

 Your highest-traffic post is making claims right now that no one on your team has verified since the quarter you published it.